-Α 4.0 grade points per credit hour: A superior grade earned by work consistently exceeding high standards as judged by both internal and external criteria.
+А 4.0 grade points per credit hour: A superior grade earned by work consistently exceeding high standards as judged by both internal and external criteria.

 A- 3.7 grade points per credit hour.

-B+ 3.3 grade points per credit hour. В 3.0 grade points per credit hour: A good grade signifies accomplishment which is above average in quantity and quality.
+B+ 3.3 grade points per credit hour.

+В 3.0 grade points per credit hour: A good grade signifies accomplishment which is above average in quantity and quality.

 B- 2.7 grade points per credit hour.

-C+ 2.3 grade points per credit hour. С 2.0 grade points per credit hour: A satisfactory grade characterizes the performance of most studies as judged by both internal and external standards.
+C+ 2.3 grade points per credit hour.

+С 2.0 grade points per credit hour: A satisfactory grade characterizes the performance of most studies as judged by both internal and external standards.

 C- 1.7 grade points per credit hour.

 D+ 1.3 grade points per credit hour.

 D 1.0 grade point per credit hour: A passing grade represents sufficient accomplishment to pass the course, but does not meet the average standard.

 F 0.0 grade points per credit hour: Failure to pass the course; no credit is earned.
-Instructor must report the number of documented class absences and last date of attendance via web grading. Х 0.0 grade points per credit hour: A failure earned because the GPS course was not completed or the GPS official withdrawal procedure was not completed; no credit earned.
+Instructor must report the number of documented class absences and last date of attendance via web grading.

+Х 0.0 grade points per credit hour: A failure earned because the GPS course was not completed or the GPS official withdrawal procedure was not completed; no credit earned.

 EM Not computed: Credit by examination.

 S Not computed: Satisfactory work has met prescribed standards for the course.
 U Not computed: Unsatisfactory work has not met prescribed standards for the course.
 W Not computed: Withdrawal within the specified date, or after the specified date with Academic Affairs Office permission.
-WF Not computed: Withdrawal failing when a student withdraws from the University after the last day to withdraw from a course deadline.
-WP Not computed: Withdrawal passing when a student withdraws from the University after the last day to withdraw from a course deadline.

-Not computed: Incomplete work necessitated by a case of serious illness or other emergency.
+WF withdraws from the University after the last day to withdraw from a course deadline.
+WP I Not computed: Incomplete work necessitated by a case of serious illness or other emergency.
 The student and instructor must request and receive written permission for the incomplete grade.